The short answer? Neither.

 - Use Smart Shopping for low-value, low-risk campaigns that you want to automate, saving yourself some time.

 - Use a Standard campaign for low average order value products where you can control your bids more precisely.

 - Use Smart Shopping for high value, high performing products where you want increase visibility and scale by leveraging both the shopping, display and machine learning in smart campaigns.

 - Use traditional Shopping ads for campaigns you want more control over – such as high-priority, expensive, or time-sensitive campaigns.

-Another thing you can do is start with one type of campaign, and then transition into the other.
-Many people have found this beneficial, particularly when approached in a specific order:
+What I often recommend is to start with one type and then transition to another.
+Many of our client campaigns have found this to be beneficial, particularly when approached in a specific order:

 So what have we learned?
-First of all, I want to emphasize that Google Shopping is an excellent way to market your e-commerce business.
-It gives you access to a huge potential audience, and you have total control over how much you’re going to spend.
+First of all, I want to emphasise that Google Shopping is an excellent way to market your e-commerce business.
+If you’re an eCommerce business and you’re not actively participating then you’re missing out.